breiting/codecad/docs/installation.md

 # Installation

 CodeCAD is developed and tested primarily on **macOS** and **Linux**.

+!!! info

     Windows support is not yet available — if you want to help porting CodeCAD to Windows, contributions are welcome!

 ## Requirements